EllyLoel/ellyloel.com/src/garden/How to get stuff done when you have ADHD.md

 title: How to get stuff done when you have ADHD
 ---

-TL;DR: Don't.
+TL;DR: Don't 🥲

 ---

-now or not now
+There are only two times, now and not now.

-no focus or hyper focus
+No focus or hyper focus

-pomodoro timer
+Pomodoro timer

-while the timer is going you cannot do anything but the chosen task
+- While the timer is going, you cannot do anything but the chosen task

-after the timer finished you take a break for a set amount of time
+- After the timer finished, you take a break for a set amount of time

-repeat
+- Repeat

-boundaries are important!
+Boundaries are important!

-however long you think it will take you, double it
+However long you think it will take you, double it, or honestly triple it. ([[Estimating time for tasks]])

 ---